AnthonissenBert/Notes/oneshot.md

 # session start
 noble fey cloris is held accountable for admages to dustwell

-people called upon action are turned within
+people called upon action are turned within sugar
+- the people scooping it up are paralyzed?

+movements of winter court are being discussed

 ---
 # Chat Tips